usmangt/learning-grafana/chapter-01/installation/install-on-docker.md

-# Grafana Installation on Docker
+# Grafana Installation on Docker (Linux)

 ## Part 1 - Installing Docker

 ### 1 - System Requriements

 - Operating System:
 Docker Engine supports a wide range of Linux distributions such as Ubuntu, Debian, CentOS, Fedora, and RHEL etc. Please make sure your Linux distribution is officially supported by Docker by using the following link.
+You can find the distrubtion detail by using the command:
+`cat /etc/os-release`
 - Architecture:
 Docker supports x86_64 (64-bit), armhf (32-bit ARM), and arm64 (64-bit ARM) architectures.
 Ensure that your system’s architecture is compatible.
+You can check your kernel version by running the command:
+`lscpu`
 - Kernel-Version:
 Docker requires a Linux kernel version of 3.10 or higher.
 You can check your kernel version by running the command:
 `uname -r`
 - CPU:
 Docker typically works well with modern CPUs.
 However, virtualization extensions (e.g., Intel VT-x or AMD-V) need to be enabled in the BIOS/UEFI firmware for optimal performance.
+You can check your kernel version by running the command:
+`lscpu`
 - RAM:
 At least a minimum of 2 GB of RAM for the host system.
 However, the more the better depending on your use case and the number of containers you plan to run.
 - Disk Space: